Blonder Tongue Labs

 Blonder Tongue Laboratories Inc. is a global communication equipment supplier for TV broadcasters, cable system operators, lodging video, internet systems and institutional systems.
-As a cable television pioneer founded in 1950, the company has served its customers for over 70 years.
+A cable television pioneer, the company was founded in 1950.

 Background

 The company was incorporated in 1988 as a successor to a New Jersey corporation operating under the same name.
 The services of the company include television signal encoding, transcoding, digital transport and broadband product for a variety of applications.
 The company manufactures its products in its headquarters and it also outsources some production with a contractor in the People’s Republic of China.

 The total revenue of the company from 2010 to 2012 was $30.64 million, $26.67 million, $30.51 million, respectively.
 One of the company's products, Analog Video Headend, which is used for signal transport and processing, made up for 26% of the company's revenue in 2011.